hypercerts-org/hypercerts/docs/docs/faq.md

 We've created a step-by-step guide in the documents, which you can find [here](minting-guide/minting-guide-start).

+### Who gets to claim my hypercert?

+There are currently two types of users who are eligible to claim your hypercert.

+1. You as the creator of the hypercert are eligible to claim your hypercert.
+For projects with an allow list, you are eligible to claim 50% of the total tokens.
+For projects with no allow list, you will receive 100% of the tokens automatically and can do whatever you like with them.

+2. Anyone on the hypercert's allow list will be eligible to claim your hypercert.
+The allow list is stored and the time of minting and allocates fractions of the hypercert to specific wallet addresses.
+These wallet addresses are then allowed to claim these fractions through a separate contract interaction.
+Creators often use allow lists be used to allocate fractions to previous funders and contributors.

 ### How do I claim a hypercert?
 Can I claim all of the ones I’m eligible for at once?

 After you connect your wallet, you will see a dashboard of hypercerts that you can claim.
 You can either claim them individually or in a batch transaction.
 Note that if you perform the batch transaction you will automatically claim _all_ hypercerts you are allow-listed for.
 (You still pay a gas fee for each claim, however.)
 If you don't want to claim _all_ at once, then you should claim them one-by-one.